-In 2022, the third world crisis has began to spiral out of control: the heart of Europe is at war, a global food crisis, drought, and flooding caused by climate change.
-An unusual number of people have fled from their homes.
+In 2022, the third world crisis began to spiral out of control.
+The heart of Europe was at war, and a global food crisis, drought, and flooding caused by climate change occurred.
+An unusual number of people fled from their homes.

 What led us here, and how can we go about it?